mnot/I-D/json-home/draft.md

   * Defining new top-level properties - how new ones are minted, registry, etc.
   * Defining new Resource Object properties - how new ones are minted, registry, etc.
-* Negotiating for HTML Home vs. JSON Home
+* Discovery for home (e.g., conneg, .well-known, etc.)
 * Linking to other resource / format definitions?